feddelegrand7/pygouv/README.md

 ### `gv.home()`

-Displays the most important information about the datasets that are currently displayed within the home page of the data.gouv.fr portal.
+Displays the most important information about the datasets that are currently displayed within the home page of the data.gouv.fr portal:

 ```python
 gv.home()